BChan26/u5_redux_actions_types/README.md

 })
 ```

-Now in your `TodoReducer.js` do the same.
+Now, in your `TodoReducer.js`, do the same:

 ```js
 import { ADD_TODO } from '../types'